Rail transport in Nigeria: Decline

 Years of neglect of both the rolling stock and the right-of-way have seriously reduced the capacity and utility of the system.
-Couplings of the ABC kind, vacuum brakes and non-roller bearing plain axles are also obsolete.
+Couplings of the ABC (Automatic Buffing Contact Coupler) kind, vacuum brakes and non-roller bearing plain axles are also obsolete.
 By early 2013, the only operational segment of Nigeria's rail network was between Lagos and Kano.
 Passenger trains took 31 hours to complete the journey at an average speed of 45 km/h.